N03632870/ELSpring2018/README.md

 The web interface asks for a username, password, max count, zone (what pi data to check), and a date-time range.
 Once submitted, a graph is displayed using Chart.js with a table that continues that data requested.

-This project was completed by one member, Damian Depuuy
+This project was completed by one member, Damian Depuy

+For information on how to construct to project, see the Readme.md file located in the /doc folder.